-We are offering 1,375,000 shares of our common stock at a combined public offering price of \$2.00 per share and accompanying warrants.
-We are also offering pre-funded warrants to purchase up to 2,375,000 shares of common stock to those purchasers whose purchase of shares of our common stock in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding shares of common stock following the consummation of this offering in lieu of the shares of common stocks that would result in such excess ownership.
-Each share of our common stock or pre-funded warrant is being sold together with one Series A warrant to purchase one share of common stock and one Series B warrant to purchase one-half of a share of our common stock issuable from time to time upon exercise of the pre-funded warrants and warrants offered hereby.
+We are offering 2,298,850 shares of our common stock at an assumed combined public offering price of \$4.35 per share and accompanying warrants (the last reported sale price of our common stock on Nasdaq on January 24, 2024).
+We are also offering pre-funded warrants to those purchasers whose purchase of shares of our common stock in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding shares of common stock following the consummation of this offering in lieu of the shares of common stocks that would result in such excess ownership.
+For each pre-funded warrant we sell, the number of shares of common stock we sell in this offering will be decreased on a one-for-one basis.
+Each share of our common stock or pre-funded warrant is being sold together with one Series A warrant to purchase one share of common stock and one Series B warrant to purchase one-half of a share of common stock.
+The shares of our common stock and/or pre-funded warrants and related warrants will be issued separately.
+We are also registering the shares of our common stock issuable from time to time upon exercise of the pre-funded warrants and warrants offered hereby.